Candlestick Patterns

 candlestick long lines

-The long white line is a sign that buyers are firmly in control - a bullish candlestick.
+The long white line is a sign that buyers are firmly in control - a bullish candle.

 A long black line shows that sellers are in control - definitely bearish.